 In the past, I’ve done similar projects and it’s a great idea for the rare times I have “nothing” to photograph.

-I made the project a little more challenging for myself by shooting everything in manual mode, using jpeg instead of RAW format, limiting myself to one camera and one lens and absolutely no post-processing or cropping; basically a straight out of camera image with all its flaws.
-On occasion I did use in-camera art filters.
+I made the project more challenging for myself by shooting everything in manual mode, I used .jpeg format instead of RAW, I limited myself to one camera and one lens and absolutely no post-processing or cropping; basically a straight out of camera image with all its flaws.

-This is not a big deal for some, but many photographers use a DSLR (in my case, mirrorless) camera because we don’t like limitations when it comes to our photography.
-We know the benefits of using a variety of lenses and focal lengths so when faced with the reality of using one camera and lens, it can be frustrating.
-Like I said, it was a self-imposed rule because I like being frustrated.
-It also forced me to do a lot of things I would not have done had I used other equipment.
+This is not a big deal for some, but most photographers use a DSLR or a mirrorless camera because we don’t like limitations when it comes to our photography.
+We know the benefits of using a variety of lenses and focal lengths, so when faced with using one camera and lens, it can be frustrating.

-I was “forced” to get as much right in camera as opposed to fixing it later in post-processing.
-I was forced to find subjects that complemented the lens I was using; I was forced to move and shoot around my subject for better composition; I was forced to use accessories that allowed me to focus on my subject.
+I was forced to get the photo right in-camera rather than in post-processing; I was forced to find subjects that complemented the lens I was using; I was forced to move and shoot around my subject for better composition, and I was forced to use accessories that allowed me to focus on my subject.

-So if you find yourself out of photo ideas, try a photo challenge whether it be to photograph a single color a day, a 30-day challenge, a 52 week challenge or even a 365 day challenge to jump start your creativity.
-No doubt you’ll discover by limiting your options you’ll increase the possibilities.
+So if you find yourself out of photo ideas, try a photo challenge, whether it be to photograph a single color a day, a 30-day challenge, a 52-week challenge or even a 365-day challenge to jump start your creativity.
+No doubt you’ll discover by limiting your options you’ll increase your possibilities.

-All images were shot with an Olympus OM-D EM-5 camera and Olympus 45 f1.8 lens.
+All images were shot with an Olympus EM-5 and an Olympus 45mm lens.